 The Woodland hosted a return for the beautiful solid oak stage last seen in 2009 and the whole area was beautifully decorated.
 Memorable moments included skanking to ska legend Neville Staple, getting fit with the legendary Mr. Motivator and chilling to the beautiful voice of Cara Dillon.

-So there it is, James closed the festival in some style and a huge firework display signalled the end to one of our best festivals to date.
+So, there it is, James closed the festival in some style and a huge firework display signaled the end to one of our best festivals to date.